 Publishing details of deliberate tax defaulters

-HM Revenue & Customs (HMRC) publishes details of deliberate tax defaulters - people who have received penalties either for either:
+HMRC publishes details of deliberate tax defaulters - people who have received penalties either for:

 The law that allows this is Section 94 Finance Act 2009.

-HMRC may publish information about a deliberate tax defaulter where:
+We may publish information about a deliberate tax defaulter where

 However, their information will not be published if the person earns the maximum reduction of the penalties by fully disclosing details of the defaults.